laozaoer/MMGOR_old/README.md

 myrules=hermite.h.quadrature.rules(30,normalized=FALSE)
 myrules=as.matrix(myrules[[30]])

 # Generate the censoring indicators and the spline function values.
-Users can use different H function.
+Users can use their own H function.
 data=data_for_est(r,beta,gamma,theta,X,Z,n,mi,knotsnum=2,order=2,H)

 # Use the proposed MM algorithm to obtain the estimates.